Opening hairdressers and barbers safely

 Further information is available at www.watford.gov.uk/COVID-Business-Support.

 Disposable and re-usable visors are available to purchase, however re-usable visors must be cleaned and sanitised regularly using normal cleaning products.
-There is no requirement for the client to wear any additional protection such as a mask or face covering, when the practitioner is wearing a visor.

 The most effective methods of preventing the transmission of COVID-19 are still social distancing and regular handwashing.
 These steps must still be followed as much as possible, even when practitioners are wearing protective equipment.
+We and the Government are advising extra stringent hand washing and stepping up/maintaining strict hygiene practices.

 You should refrain from playing music or broadcasts at a volume that makes normal conversation difficult and that may encourage shouting.
 This is because of the potential for increased risk of transmission, particularly from aerosol transmission.
 The government will develop further guidance, to enable these activities to recommence as soon as possible.